Political Communication and Public Affairs - MSc

 As you will learn, not all people who do these jobs think of themselves as public affairs specialists, some may be called policy officers, or public engagement managers, but whatever the job title, there are core competencies that you need, and that you will start developing with our help.

-You can opt to study for the full MSc, a PgDip or a PgCert.
+You can opt to study for the full MSc (180 credits), a PgDip (120 credits) or a PgCert (60 credits).
 Whatever award you choose to study for, all students complete three core modules, on which they build further by choosing additional modules to achieve the required credits.

 Teaching, learning and assessment